w3c/wai-tutorials/source/images/index.html.erb.md

 ## Why is this important?

 Images are used extensively on websites and can create major barriers when they are not made accessible.
-Accessible images provide beneficial in many situations such as:
+Accessible images prove to be beneficial in many situations such as:

 -   **People using screen readers:** The text alternative can be read aloud or rendered as Braille,